NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 than creating a camera from scratch given corner ground coordinates (:numref:`cam_gen_prior`).

-See :numref:`initial_terrain` for how to find a good DEM to infer the heights from.
+See :numref:`cam_gen_validation` for how to validate the created cameras, and :numref:`initial_terrain` for how to find a reference DEM.

 Usage::